 1. NUK First Choice

-A popular glass bottle, with a cute little design from NUK.
+The NUK First Choice is a popular galss baby bottle with a cute little design.
 It comes with a soft latex, anti-colic teat, designed for breastfed babies to have the occasional bottle.
 They heat up easily, which means baby is less likely to cry from frustration of waiting for a feed.

 The teats are medium flow so you may want to check out a slower flow alternative if you plan to use these on a new born.
 It will cost a bit to invest in a set of these, but they are high quality bottles which will last.
 Measurements are printed onto the side of the bottles.